husayni/resume_builder/README.md

 ## YAML Format

-The YAML file should have the following structure:
+The YAML file should have the following structure.
+Any unknown fields will be ignored with a warning message:

 ```yaml
 name: Your Name